Gallery-of-Kaeon/Kaeon-FUSION/README.md

 many parts of the documentation are often out of date, and may take a while to catch up.

-As of Novemeber 13, 2017,
-the implementations for Kaeon FUSION and its standard interface are stable.
-However,
+At the time of writing,
-the Kaeon Origin IDE and the stack interface are still in beta, the standard ONE+ directives and the stack interface are in alpha.
+there are still minor bugs with the standard ONE+ directives and with Super mode, and the stack interface is in beta.
 It should also be noted that all of our implementations were developed and tested on an unmodified Lenovo IdeaPad P500 laptop running Windows 10.

 Kaeon FUSION,